digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 `docker compose up -d`

-After waiting for all containers to be active, you may now move on to starting the user interface.
+After waiting for all containers to be live, you may move on to starting the user interface.

 ### Installing and running the HyProof user interface